phillco/LANdrop/README.md

 Roadmap
 =============

-Phillip:
+**Note:** Move these items to issues whenever possible.

 * Create a SQLite database where Peers and FileCaches may be stored over time.
 * Hammer out the different peer sources (Multicast, PeerExchange, ManuallyAdd, Clipboard), and figure out the process for each's development.
     * Fix peer activity icons
 * Automatically analyze IPs that are copied to the clipboard
 * Settings...
-    * Let the user set the downloads ditrectory.
+    * Let the user set the downloads directory.
     * Let the user to enable file logs as well as to set the log directory.

-William:

 * Implement an "always accept transfers from this user" system using RSA keys to ensure somebody's identity.
     * For now, save the client's RSA private key in the Configuration file.
 We can encrypt it using a basic password (eg, "LANdrop") so that at least file sniffers won't see it - but anyone who knows that password (anyone with the source, obviously) can decrypt it - but that should suffice for most users.
         * Maybe we can add an option later that encrypts the private key with a passphrase, which much be entered at startup.

-Up for grabs:

 * Encrypted transfers - encrypt all data in transit.
 Sender creates a shared session key, encrypts with receiver's public key.
 * Rewrite protocol to use JSON and/or ProtoBuff for cross-platform compatibility
 * Drop Codes - a simple password that you can set; anyone with the password can send you a file without having to wait for you to accept it (also useful for sending files for yourself).